 - Knead the dough for a minute or so on a lightly floured board until smooth.

 - Pat or roll to a thickness of one-half inch.

 - Dip a large biscuit cutter (or the rim of a ten-ounce drinking glass) into flour, cut out rounds, and place each round onto the parchment.
 Shape any leftover dough into a round with your hands.

 - Bake for twenty minutes or until golden brown.
 Serve warm with your favourite topping.

 I like to accompany these flavourful scones with an assertive tea such as a rich nectar-y Assam.
 Fortunately, 2014 was an excellent year for Assams, like this tippy Meleng estate tea.
 If kitty’s health keeps improving I’m hoping to present a round-up of my favourite Assams in the next week or two.
 Meanwhile, if you decide to fix a batch of these scones, do let me know how you like them.

 We’re pleased that our posts are included in the Tea Blog Posts at World of Tea!

 Friend TeaGuide on Facebook

-Contact us about reviewing your tea or tea-related product, or to be interviewed.
+Contact us by email about reviewing your tea or tea-related product, or to be interviewed.